radusoltan/url_shortener_frontend/README.md

 ## Introduction

 This repository is an implementation of the [Laravel Breeze](https://laravel.com/docs/starter-kits) application / authentication starter kit frontend in [Next.js](https://nextjs.org).
-All of the authentication boilerplate is already written for you - powered by [Laravel Sanctum](https://laravel.com/docs/sanctum), allowing you to quickly begin pairing your beautiful Next.js frontend with a powerful Laravel backend.

 ### Installation

 First, clone and follow the installation instruction from this repository [URL Shortener](https://github.com/radusoltan/url_shortener) and follow this instructions:

-Next, ensure that your application's `APP_URL` and `FRONTEND_URL` environment variables are set to `http://localhost:8000` and `http://localhost:3000`, respectively.
+Ensure that your application's `APP_URL` and `FRONTEND_URL` environment variables are set to `http://localhost:8000` and `http://localhost:3000`, respectively.

 After defining the appropriate environment variables, you may serve the URL Shortener application using the `serve` Artisan command: